 We now show that the obtained lower bounds on $|M|$ are also upper bounds and that there are no other isomorphism types of maximal order Abelian subgroups.
-Before doing so we remark (see \cite{Borel-Serre}) that a subgroup of $W$ isomorphic to $\Z_{p}^{s}$ ( $p$ a prime) admits a faithful real representation of dimension $r$ (on $ \frakt$) and therefore $s \leq r$ if $p=2$ and $s \leq \frac{r}{2}$ if $p \neq 2$.
+Before doing so we remark (see \cite{Borel-Serre}, p.134) that a subgroup of $W$ isomorphic to $\Z_{p}^{s}$ ( $p$ a prime) admits a faithful real representation of dimension $r$ (on $ \frakt$) and therefore $s \leq r$ if $p=2$ and $s \leq \frac{r}{2}$ if $p \neq 2$.
 There is therefore no larger order elementary Abelian $2$-group in $ W(B_{r}), \, \, W(D_{2k}), \, \, W(E_7), $ or $W(E_8)$, and no larger order elementary Abelian $3$-group in $W(E_6)$ than obtained above.
 In ruling out other possibilities we begin with the infinite families (i.e. classical types).
 We embed $M$ in a symmetric group $S_{N}$ and use the fact that we must then have $\Tr(M) \leq N$.
 Here the vertices of the extended Dynkin diagram $ \tilde{D} $ with $n_i=1$ and the maximal subgroup of maximal rank $K$ corresponding to part (i) of Theorem 2.1. play a role.
 This subgroup is the isotropy subgroup of an Hermitian symmetric space $H=G/K$.